-To obtain insight on the value and appropriateness of the guidelines from religious leaders, the next step in the process of developing the guidelines is circulating them to religious partners of the Alliance of Religions and Conservation and annotating their input accordingly.
+To obtain insight on the value and appropriateness of the guidelines from religious leaders, the next step in the process of developing of the guidelines that is currently underway is circulating them to religious partners of the Alliance of Religions and Conservation and annotating their input accordingly.
 The guidelines will be submitted subsequently to the Board of the RCBWG for advancing to the SCB's Board of Governors for action its members deem feasible and holding sessions at regional congresses during summer 2018 when SCB members will review the guidelines and asked to volunteer to share their experiences when following them.
 To culminate this project, a symposium will be proposed for the 2019 ICCB featuring case studies of research and practice projects in which the guidelines have been followed.